Scottish Government Workforce Statistics September 2019

-The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland's Chief Statistician.
-These statistics cover the numbers of workers, staff sickness rates and the diversity of staff up to the most recent quarter ending September 2018.
+The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland’s Chief Statistician.
+These statistics cover the numbers of workers, staff sickness rates, and the diversity of staff up to the most recent quarter ending September 2019.

 The statistics show that:

-- Just over half (52%) of the workforce were female, compared to 48% male.
-The proportion of female staff is similar to the same period last year (51.1% September 2017).
+- Just over half (53.1%) of the workforce was female, compared to 46.9% male.
+The proportion of female staff is similar to the same period last year (52% September 2018)

 - full time equivalent numbers and headcounts in each directly employed staff category